cyber-coop/eth-prototype/README.md

 ## Side notes

-The databases tables are created as UNLOGGED tables by default, this allows to improve the speed of blocks processing
+The databases tables are created as LOGGED tables by default.
+You can set them as UNLOGGED to improve the blocks processing speed, but note this could cause unpredicted data losses when interacting with the databases.

 ## A little benchmark